chris-casper/chris-casper.github.io/_posts/2025-08-12-Recycling-Old-Crypto-Miners.md

 ![meshtastic cell modem](/images/posts/nebra/nebra-case.jpg)

 For remote access, see the [Quectel EG25-G Mini PCIe guide](https://casper.im/Nebra-Cell-Modem/).

-This LTE card supports multiple GNSS constellations.
+This LTE PCI-E card supports multiple GNSS constellations and quite a few useful features.
 Use MAIN only for Meshtastic to avoid interference.
 Use other LTE antenna for GPS, it works fine.
 The EG25-G requires a SIM; eSIM is possible but complex.
-GPS performance is good even indoors.
-Keep LTE and LoRa antennas separated.
+GPS performance was good even indoors.
+Keep LTE and LoRa antennas separated on opposite sides of the case.

 ### WiFi AP